dgruber/drmaa2/README.md

 compatible with older DRMAA2 C implementations (UGE_82_Compatible) which can be used instead.

 ## Installation

+NOTE THAT THIS A COMPLETELY BROKEN IMPLEMENTATION AND COMPLETELY OUT OF DATE JUST HERE FOR KEEPING HISTORY ALIVE :-D

 1. Download / Install Univa Grid Engine (see http://www.univa.com)
    Univa Grid Engine is currently the only cluster scheduler which supports